freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 double[] List = new double[10];
 ```

-## Another way to declare and initialise an Array:
+## Another way to declare and initialize an Array:

 ```java
 dataType[] arrayName = {value_0, value_1, ..., value_k};